Common Strippit

 This causes Tremendous Clutch & Brake Wear, but can also

-Manually Depress the Actuator on the Clutch MAC Valve to put Air on the Clutch.
+Manually Depress the Actuator on Clutch MAC Valve to put Air into Clutch.

-Clutch should Engage Strongly and Hold-In with No Air Leaking Out!
+Clutch should Engage (Disks Bang-In!)
+Strongly and Hold-In with Little or No Air Leaking Out!

 If Air is Rushing-Out around the Muffler, it is probably a Bad Poppit Valve.